seannam/CodePath-Twitter/README.md

 The following **optional** features are implemented:

+- [x] Logout button allows user to logout and return to login screen.
 - [ ] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Profile Page